Published:

 The Motivation Behind the Organization

-Kelly Ureña ’16 is vice president of LILTA, chair of the organization’s Youth Programs Committee and a social worker in a Suffolk County school district.
-She earned her Bachelor of Social Work at Adelphi, where she met Argueta, then director of the program.
+Kelly Ureña, MSW ’16, is vice president of LILTA, chair of the organization’s Youth Programs Committee and a social worker in a Suffolk County school district.
+She earned her Master of Social Work at Adelphi, where she met Argueta.
 She said, “Many students in high school don’t know what they want to be, so giving them the space to wonder and see someone of a profession and that the trajectory is not always linear is important.
 Part of this mission is to support and engage in education, and showcase what you can achieve.
 There’s a way, and you just have to see it.
 You can’t see what you don’t think is there.”

 Dafny Irizarry founded LILTA in 2006 and has been a teacher for 30 years, currently teaching English as a New Language at the high school level.
 She echoed Ureña’s concerns, which have continued to drive the organization’s objectives.